cely-tools/docs/docs/includes/understanding_keychain/6_access-control.md

   - [kSecUseAuthenticationUISkip](https://developer.apple.com/documentation/security/ksecuseauthenticationuiskip) - Silently skip any items that require user authentication.
 -->

-Depending on how broad your search is when querying Keychain, you may be returned an item that has `kSecAttrAccessControl` set.
-Even though this might not be the item you are looking for, the user will be required to authenticate using whatever `SecAccessControlCreateFlag` the item was set to.
-Meaning, if a result is returned that requires FaceID authentication, the user will be required to authenticate.
-This might not be the best user experience depending on your application.
-You can exclude these items by using the [`kSecUseAuthenticationUI`](https://developer.apple.com/documentation/security/ksecuseauthenticationui) attribute.
+When querying items from Keychain, you may be returned items that have the `kSecAttrAccessControl` attribute set, which will require the user to authenticate in order to retrieve the item.
+You can exclude these results by setting the [`kSecUseAuthenticationUI`](https://developer.apple.com/documentation/security/ksecuseauthenticationui) attribute in your query.

 ```swift